University Career Center

 General job and internship resources

-Great website for the job searcher with a specific geographical focus.
+Great website for the job searcher with job search resources as well.

 Cool Works is about finding a seasonal job or career in some of the greatest places on Earth.
 Get a summer job in Yellowstone, Yosemite, or another national park.
 Find a summer job as a camp counselor.
 Ski resorts, ranches, theme parks, tour companies and more are waiting for you.